Exercise Programming and Prescription 2 (9812.1)

 It is the responsibility of the student to interact with the material provided on the canvas site in relation to the self-directed theoretical elements.
 Prior to the face-to-face practical session, the expectation is that the material covered in the preceding weeks will have been covered.

-Attendance at the face to face practical classes is compulsory when associated with assessment items.
+Attendance at the face to face practical classes is required to complete the relevant assessment items.
 It is the student's responsibility to ensure that their attendance at Practical classes is recorded correctly and that they complete assessment items allocated to classes.
 Students are required to attend and complete assessment items based on the Practical for which they have been allocated.

 Required IT skills